Israel weighs Hamas' latest response to Gaza cease-fire proposal as diplomatic efforts are revived

 Hamas confirmed Wednesday that it had sent another response to Egypt and Qatar, which are mediating the talks, without providing details.
 A U.S. official said the Biden administration was examining the response, calling it constructive but saying more work needed to be done.
 The official, who wasn’t authorized to comment publicly, spoke on condition of anonymity.

-As cease-fire talks appeared to be gaining new steam, the Health Ministry in Hamas-run Gaza said the death toll in the war had climbed past 38,000.
+As cease-fire talks appeared to be gaining new steam, Gaza's Health Ministry said the number of Palestinians killed by Israel's campaign in Gaza had climbed past 38,000.
+The ministry does not differentiate between combatants and civilians in its count.

-Hamas political official Bassem Naim said that the group has neither accepted nor rejected the American proposal, and has “responded with some ideas to bridge the gap” between the two sides, without elaborating.
-Ismail Haniyeh, Hamas' top political leader, has shared suggestions with Egyptian, Qatari and Turkish officials, the group said in a statement late Wednesday.
+Hamas political official Bassem Naim said the group has neither accepted nor rejected the American proposal and has “responded with some ideas to bridge the gap” between the two sides, without elaborating.
+Ismail Haniyeh, Hamas’ top political leader, shared suggestions with Egyptian, Qatari and Turkish officials, the group said in a statement late Wednesday.

-The first phase calls for a “full and complete cease-fire,” a withdrawal of Israeli forces from all densely populated areas of Gaza and the release of a number of hostages, including women, older people and the wounded, in exchange for the release of hundreds of Palestinian prisoners.
+The first phase calls for a cease-fire, a withdrawal of Israeli forces from all densely populated areas of Gaza and the release of a number of hostages, including women, older people and the wounded, in exchange for the release of hundreds of Palestinian prisoners.

 The proposal called for the parties to negotiate the terms of the second phase during the 42 days of phase one.
-Under the current proposal, Hamas could release all of the remaining men, both civilians and soldiers, during the second phase.
-In return, Israel could free an agreed-upon number of Palestinian prisoners and detainees.
-The releases wouldn't occur until “sustainable calm” takes effect and all Israeli troops withdraw from Gaza.
+Under the current proposal, the negotiations are meant to lead to a “sustainable calm” and the withdrawal of all Israeli troops from Gaza – with the release of all remaining men, both civilians and soldiers, held captive by Hamas in return for an Israeli release of Palestinian prisoners.
 The third phase would see the return of the remains of hostages.

 The transition from the first to the second phase has appeared to be the main sticking point.

 Hamas is concerned that Israel will restart the war after the first phase, perhaps after making unrealistic demands in the talks.
-Israeli officials have expressed concern that Hamas will do the same, drawing out the talks and the initial cease-fire indefinitely without releasing the remaining captives.
+Israeli officials have said they want the negotiations to lead to Hamas’ removal from power in Gaza — a provision not spelled out in the proposal.
+They have also pushed for a time limit on negotiations to keep pressure on Hamas and prevent it from drawing out talks and the initial cease-fire.

 In a lengthy television interview last month, Netanyahu said that he was prepared to make a "partial deal," but was committed to continuing the war "after a pause" in order to annihilate Hamas.
 Later, speaking before Israel's parliament, he said Israel remains committed to the deal outlined by Biden.